You are currently viewing Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala

 SHARE THIS POST

-Domendrel Tsho is a sacred place where Gyalse Tenzin Rabgye offered mandala offerings to consecrate the Palace of Sikkim’s King Chador Namgyal.
+Domendrel Tsho is a sacred lake where Gyalse Tenzin Rabgye offered a Mandala to consecrate the Palace of Sikkim’s King Chador Namgyal.
 The lake is one of the best short-day trips under Thimphu Dzongkhag at an elevation of 4047 meters.
 Domendrel Tsho distance is 4 km from Tango Monastery in upper Thimphu.

 The lake is also one of the best places for a day hike, one-night camping, or glamping excursions like a Drakey Pangtsho hike.
 However, a pilgrimage to Kheng Buli Tsho is one of the best pilgrimage hikes in Bhutan.

-Also Read: Mebar Tsho, the Burning Lake where Pema Lingpa discovered Hidden Treasures
+Also Read: Membartsho, the Burning Lake, where Pema Lingpa discovered Hidden Treasures

 How to Hike to Domendrel Tsho

 The hilltop is gorgeous with breathtaking views.
-It is a peaceful retreat away from the regular hustle-bustle, making it ideal for meditation practices.
+It is a peaceful retreat away from the regular hustle and bustle, making it ideal for meditation practices.

 Also Read: How to Hike to Kabji-Hoka Tsho, a Lake with an Opening to Stop Overflowing